vercel/vercel/DEVELOPING_A_RUNTIME.md

 import { FileFsRef } from '@vercel/build-utils';
 ```

-This is a [JavaScript class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) that represents an abstract instance of a file present in the filesystem that the build process is executing in.
+This is a [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) that represents an abstract instance of a file present in the filesystem that the build process is executing in.

 **Properties:**

-- `mode : Number` file mode
+- `mode: Number` file mode
-- `fsPath : String` the absolute path of the file in file system
+- `fsPath: String` the absolute path of the file in file system

 **Methods:**

-- `static async fromStream({ mode : Number, stream : Stream, fsPath : String }) : FileFsRef` creates an instance of a [FileFsRef](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) from `Stream`, placing file at `fsPath` with `mode`
+- `static async fromStream({ mode: Number, stream: Stream, fsPath: String }): FileFsRef` creates an instance of a [FileFsRef](#FileFsRef) from `Stream`, placing file at `fsPath` with `mode`
-- `toStream() : Stream` creates a [Stream](https://nodejs.org/api/stream.html) of the file body
+- `toStream(): Stream` creates a [Stream](https://nodejs.org/api/stream.html) of the file body

 ### `FileBlob`